Taiko2k/Tauon/docs/guide.md

 ### Updating Library

  - Clear playlist and re-import.
-It should be faster the 2nd time.
+It should be faster the second time.

 ### Track Navigation